 South Dakota Laws on Service Dogs and Emotional Support Animals

-South Dakota's service animal law does not cover dogs trained to help people with mental disabilities.
+South Dakota's service animal law covers dogs trained to help people with physical and mental disabilities, but not emotional support animals.
+But landlords may have to accommodate ESAs.

-Under South Dakota's service law and the federal Americans with Disabilities Act (ADA), people with disabilities may bring service dogs to all "public accommodations," including grocery stores, motels, restaurants, schools, and more.
-Learn below which animals qualify as service animals, which public accommodations must allow them, and rules you may need to follow with your service animal.
+Under South Dakota's service law and the federal Americans with Disabilities Act (ADA), people with disabilities have the right to bring service dogs to all "public accommodations," including grocery stores, motels, restaurants, and schools.
+Public accommodations don't have to allow emotional support animals.
+But landlords do have to accommodate emotional support animals for tenants with disabilities.

-Which Animals Are Covered by the Law in South Dakota?
+Which Animals Are Considered Service Animals in South Dakota?

-Under the ADA, a service animal is a dog that has been individually trained to perform disability-related tasks or work for the benefit of a person with a disability.
-(In some cases, a miniature horse may also qualify as a service animal.)
+Under the ADA, a service animal is a dog that's individually trained to perform disability-related tasks or work for the benefit of a person with a disability.
+(28 C.F.R. § 36.104.)
+In some cases, a miniature horse can also qualify as a service animal.
 Examples of service animals that must be allowed into public accommodations under the ADA include:

 • hearing dogs